Selhurst railway station: Selhurst Railway Depot

 Selhurst Depot is located to the east of Selhurst station, and occupies a triangle of land bordered on one side by the Victoria lines and on another by the London Bridge lines.
-It was built on the site of the former Croydon Common Athletic Ground, where Crystal Palace F.C. played Football League matches between 1920 and 1924.
+It was built on the site of the former Croydon Common Athletic Ground, where Crystal Palace F.C. played matches between 1918 and 1924.

 The depot is operated by the Southern train operating company, and units serviced there include classes 171, 377, 387 plus numerous departmental units and a Class 09 shunter.

 Within the main office building is located Selhurst traincrew depot, where many drivers and conductors are based.
 The depot has extensive stabling sidings, the three main groups of which are known as: Chalk, AC (which were so named because that was where the trains of the former AC system were stabled) and North.
 There is a large maintenance shed, an AC test rig (for dual voltage units equipped with pantographs), a train wash plant, and a cleaning shed.
 At the north-east corner of the site, near Norwood Junction station, is the smaller Norwood drivers' depot, and beside it the diesel fuelling point.
 Selhurst is unusual in that the maximum speed within the depot is 15 mph rather than the usual 5 mph, and signalled train movements are permissive.